Entanglement-efficient bipartite-distributed quantum computing: Packing distributable unitaries

+\paragraph{DD-type conflicts (Fig. \ref{fig:conflict_DD}).} The first type of conflict is the incompatibility between two distributing processes, which we call a \emph{DD-type} conflict.
+As shown in Fig. \ref{fig:conflict_DD}\subref{fig:conflict_DD_intr}, on the right-hand side, a control-Z gate can be distributed in a distributing process with the kernel $\mathcal{D}_{q_{1};t}$ or $\mathcal{D}_{q_{2};t}$ rooted on the node $(q_{1},t)$ or $(q_{2},t)$, respectively.
+If one of the distributing processes is implemented, the other process is not needed anymore.
+The DD-type conflict of this example is an intrinsic property of a nonlocal control-Z gate.
+It is therefore an instrinsic conflict.
+On the left-hand side of Fig. \ref{fig:conflict_DD}\subref{fig:conflict_DD_intr}, the distributability of the control-Z gate is represented by two vertices (trivial distributable packets), where the distributing rules $\mathcal{D}_{q_{1};t}$ and $\mathcal{D}_{q_{2};t}$ of the control-Z gate are rooted.
+The incompatibility of the distributability is then represented by a red bidirected edge $(\mathcal{D}_{q_{1};t} {\leftrightarrow} \mathcal{D}_{q_{2};t})$ between these two red vertices.

-The second type of conflict is demonstrated by the incompatibility between the distributing $\mathcal{D}_{q_{1};t_{1}}$ and the embedding $\mathcal{B}_{q_{2};t'_{1},t'_{2}}$, $\mathcal{D}_{q_{1};t_{1}}\rightarrow\mathcal{B}_{q_{2};t'_{1},t'_{2}}$ which we call a \emph{$DB$-type edge}.
-Such incompatibility can be caused by the competition for packing auxiliary qubits on the system $B$.
-Since each packing auxiliary qubit can only be assigned to a process at one time, if one assigns an auxiliary qubit $e$ to the distributing process $\mathcal{D}_{q_{1};t_{1}}$, then one can not assign the qubit $e$ to the embedding $\mathbb{B}_{q_{2};t'_{1},t'_{2}}$ any more.
-Since a distributing process has higher priority over an embedding process, if there are no other auxiliary qubits available on the system $B$, then one has to abandon the embedding $\mathbb{B}_{q_{2};t'_{1},t'_{2}}$.
-We therefore employ a directed edge from a distributing kernel to an embedding kernel to represent a DB-type conflict.
-Such a conflict is extrinsic.
+For the same CZ gate, besides the distributability, it can be also embedded with the embedding rule $\mathcal{B}_{q_{1};t}$ shown on the right-hand side of Fig. \ref{fig:conflict_DD} \subref{fig:conflict_DD_intr}.
+The embedding rule $\mathcal{B}_{q_{1};t}$ and the distributing rule $\mathcal{D}_{q_{1};t}$ compete for auxiliary memory qubits on system $B$, since each packing auxiliary qubit can only be assigned to a process at one time.
+If there is only one auxiliary memory qubit $e_{B}$ available, then only either $\mathcal{B}_{q_{1};t}$ or $\mathcal{D}_{q_{1};t}$ can be implemented, which is an extrinsic conflict.
+Since a distributing process has a higher priority over an embedding process, the conflict edge $(\mathcal{B}_{q_{1};t}{\leftarrow}\mathcal{D}_{q_{1};t})$ is directed from the distributing rule represented by a green arrow in the right-hand side figure.